 Silk Road Cities.
 Documented through photographs, prints and postcards.

-The majority of modern-day photographs on this website are made by Elena Paskaleva and are licensed under CC BY-SA 4.0 With regards to the postcards, and old photographs, we could not always trace their origin.
+The majority of modern-day photographs on this website were taken by Elena Paskaleva and are licensed under CC BY-SA 4.0 With regards to the postcards, and old photographs, we could not always trace their origin.
 If you recognise any of the work and would either like to complete the details on the website or feel your rights have been infringed in any way and prefer to have the pictures taken down, please contact: e.g.paskaleva[at]hum.leidenuniv.nl

 Library collections collected within the framework of the project